-The major policies of the merger were drawn by the Council of Representatives of both student unions, whereas the everyday integration was coordinated by a steering group called “Viisikko”, consisting of secretary-generals and chairs of the Executive Boards, as well as merger seminars organised between the offices.
+The major policies of the merger were drawn by the Council of Representatives of both student unions, whereas the everyday integration was coordinated by a steering group called “Viisikko”, consisting of secretary-generals and chairs of the executive boards, as well as merger seminars organised between the offices.
 The employees of the merger project were the merger coordinator Jari-Pekka Kanniainen and the brand coordinator Rosa Lehtinen.

-The first milestone of spring 2018 was the new student union’s historic Central Election Committee’s constitutive meeting, which was held on January 12, 2018 and it was the first official meeting of the student union.
+The first milestone of spring 2018 was the new student union’s historic Central Election Committee’s constitutive meeting, which was held on 12 January 2018, and it was the first official meeting of the student union.

 The starting point for the preparatory work of new student union was hearing the community’s voice and building the new student union based on that voice.
 During 2018, a wide collection of data was gathered; the expectations for the new student union were investigated by carrying out workshops, questionnaires and interviews for students and associations, as well as the council, board and employees of the student unions of the time.
-Based on this data, that is the community’s will, TREY’s brand and first strategy were drafted.
+Based on this data that represented the community’s will, TREY’s brand and first strategy were drafted.

 The creation of the new student union was celebrated in December with TREY’s first event, TREYHEM.
 The third joint employee for the student union, Helmi Mäntysaari, was hired to organise the event.
 TREYHEM brought together students and associations of Tampere to Kuivaamo.
-The event had different activities and events organised by the associations, and TREY’s new visual look was introduced for the first time.
+The event had different activities and programme organised by the associations and TREY’s new visual look was introduced for the first time.
 The night went out with a bang with a performance by the band Gasellit.